Detailed Install Guide#

 TEST SUITE: None

-The --wait flag in the install command instructs Helm to wait until the release is deployed before returning.
-It can take a few minutes to return output.
+STATUS: deployed confirms the Helm release succeeded.
+The --wait flag instructs Helm to wait until the release is deployed before returning.
+It may take 3-5 minutes for the Helm command to complete and for all GPU Operator pods to be in the Running state.

-3. Optional: Verify that all GPU Operator pods, especially the Confidential Computing Manager, Sandbox Device Plugin and VFIO Manager operands, are running:
+3. Verify that all GPU Operator pods, especially the Confidential Computing Manager, Kata Device Plugin and VFIO Manager operands, are running:

 $ kubectl get pods -n gpu-operator